 Along with “Bouchons”, which are pretty simple restaurants, Lyon hosts several gourmet restaurants.
 Ten of them are ranked with at least one star in the 2013 Michelin Guide in inner Lyon, and another dozen in the town’s surroundings.

 Where to stay in Lyon?

 You can choose from a great range of accommodation in Lyon, from hotels to B&B and campings!
-My recommendation is to book your accommodation near the city-centre.
-Although it’s a more pricey option, you’ll save time on transportation and can access most of the 10 things to see in walking distance.
+My recommendation is to book your accommodation near the city centre.
+Although it’s a more pricey option, you’ll save time on transportation and can access most of the 10 things to see within walking distance.

 To book your accommodation in Lyon, click on this affiliate link which will redirect you to our partner booking.com… or use the interactive map below:

 Find out more about Lyon